crappylime/pure-heroes/README.md

     Each rule can have one of the flags: TS Only, Has Fixer, Requires type info.

-    There is [playground](https://palantir.github.io/tslint-playground/) available to test each of them.
+    There is a [playground](https://palantir.github.io/tslint-playground/) available to test each of them.

-    `Angular` `tslint.json` file also includes the [Codelyzer](https://github.com/mgechev/codelyzer) with rules specific for `Angular`:
+    The `Angular` `tslint.json` file also contains [Codelyzer](https://github.com/mgechev/codelyzer) rules that are specific to `Angular`:
     ```
       "rulesDirectory": [
         "codelyzer"
     ]
     ```
-    If you wanted to override some rule and you didn't find the description on `tslint` website, that's a second place you should check.

 3. [Custom rule sets from the community](https://github.com/palantir/tslint/blob/master/README.md#custom-rules--plugins)

-    If you follow the [Angular Style Guide](https://angular.io/guide/styleguide), there are some npm packages available that implement these rules:
+    If you follow the [Angular Style Guide](https://angular.io/guide/styleguide), there are several npm packages that implement these rules:
     - [tslint-angular](https://www.npmjs.com/package/tslint-angular),
     - [angular-tslint-rules](https://www.npmjs.com/package/angular-tslint-rules)